 Licensed Massage Therapist, Certified Yoga Instructor (200 hours plus additional training with renowned yoga instructors to continue my education)

 My focus in massage is to help treat the problem.
 I focus on target areas that are affecting the client.
 During 30-minute massages, all focus is on the problem area.
-One-hour massages can be a combination of the focus area and relaxation, or just a full relaxation massage.
+One-hour massages can be a combination of the focus area along with cupping or Bamboo stick massage.
+A 75 minute Thai Massage is also available.

 What is your lifestyle philosophy?